Cloud Chemistry: Making SaaS solutions play nice with your application to ensure Enterprise IT Quality

 Nikita Deepak Davda

-I strongly believe that a QA plays an important role in every stage of SDLC, right from when the Requirements are written all the way until Post deployment.
-I am passionate about testing applications on the Cloud and enjoy the challenge of testing integration between applications.
+Nikita Deepak Davda is a Lead Test Software Engineer with over a decade of experience in designing, implementing and managing test plans to build high quality software.
+She believes that quality plays an important role in every stage of SDLC, right from when the Requirements are written all the way until Post deployment.
+She has filed a patent with USPTO with a solution for “Uninterrupted Usage and Access of Physically unreachable managed handheld devices.”
+She is passionate about testing applications on the Cloud and enjoys the challenge of testing integration between applications.

 Ying Ki Kwong

 Ying Ki Kwong is an independent consultant.
-In the public sector, Dr. Kwong was the Oregon E-Government Program Manager responsible for websites, online payments, and custom apps statewide.
-Also with the state of Oregon, he was Statewide QA Program Manager, IT Investment Oversight Coordinator, and Project Office Manager of the Medicaid Management Information System Project.
-In the private sector, he was CEO of a Hong Kong-based internet B2B portal for trading commodities futures and metals.
-He was program manager in the Video & Networking Division of Tektronix, responsible for worldwide applications & channels marketing in the video server business.
+In the public sector, his roles with the state of Oregon included: E-Government Program Manager, Statewide QA Program Manager, IT Investment Oversight Coordinator, and Project Office Manager of the Medicaid Management Information System.
+In the private sector, his roles included: CEO of a Hong Kong-based internet B2B portal for trading commodities futures and metals, program manager in the Video & Networking Division of Tektronix responsible for worldwide applications & channels marketing in the video server business, and research engineer in Tektronix Labs.

 In these roles, Dr. Kwong managed software-based business operations, systems, products, and business process improvements.
-He received the doctorate from the School of Applied & Engineering Physics at Cornell University and was adjunct faculty in the School of Business Administration at Portland State University.
+He received the doctorate in applied physics from Cornell University and was adjunct faculty in the School of Business Administration at Portland State University.
 He holds certifications in project management (PMP), ITIL, and IT Service Management.
+He has served on the Board of PNSQC since 2021.